guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 ### Bubble SORT

 Iterate over array, comparing adjacent items and swap if in incorrect order.
 Largest elements bubble to the end of the array

+### Selection SORT

+Iterate over array and grow a sorted array behind current element.

+For each position, find the smallest element in unsorted subarray starting at that position, and swap elements so that smallest element is at the beginning of unsorted subarray.

 ## Author